Henry Lawrence (English politician): Early life

 Henry Lawrence was born in 1600, the eldest son of Sir John Lawrence of St. Ives, Huntingdonshire (d.
 1604), and his wife Elizabeth, the only daughter and heiress of Ralph Waller of Clerkenwell, Middlesex.
-His father had married Elizabeth on 7 March 1599.
+His parents married on 7 March 1599.

-Lawrence enrolled in Gray's Inn in 1617.
+Lawrence enrolled at Gray's Inn in 1617.
 Then in 1622, he continued his education by going to Emmanuel College, Cambridge; there he and graduated B.A. in 1623 and M.A. in 1627.
 At Cambridge, he belonged to the Puritan party, which was characteristic of Emmanuel College at the time.

 Lawrence was second cousin to Oliver Cromwell, and maintained a direct business relationship with him; from 1631 to 1636, Lawrence leased his house and farm at St. Ives to Cromwell, making him Cromwell's landlord during this period.
 Lawrence's estate at St. Ives which he leased to Cromwell, later called Slepe Hall by its subsequent owner Sir Thomas White, became popularly known as Cromwell-place.

 About 1638 he moved to the Netherlands, to avoid the severity of the ecclesiastical courts under Archbishop Laud's administration.
 He returned to England in 1641, and was member of Parliament for Westmoreland in the same year; but he withdrew when the life of the king began to be in jeopardy from the Independents, and he was abroad again at the outbreak of the English Civil War.
 In December 1645 he was at Arnheim in Guelderland, and at Altena in January 1646.